 Fertility and pH

 Because all biological systems have ideal pH levels for most of the biological gels that are located inside of the biological system it is important to understand whether microwave can alter fertility based on pH alteration. pH alteration could lead to some of the symptoms of microwave injury by altering timing mechanisms. pH means the Power of Hydrogen 1 being highly acidic and 14 being considered base.
-A perfect water is in the middle neutral; rated a 7 and a chicken egg has a rating of 8.
-Neither is too acidic nor too base hence they are considered neutral.
+A perfect water is in the middle/neutral range; rated a 7 and a chicken egg has a rating of 8.
+Neither is too acidic nor too base.
+For that reason a chicken egg is considered neutral.

 First, any egg dropped into water will return roughly to the shape that it was in while inside of the shell.
 This process takes about four days using normal tap water.
 The egg forms scaffolding using the oxygen bubbles from the water to float the scaffolds to the surface.
-We see a similar type of float used in ocean kelp, and when the egg is reformed the oxygen floats either burst or are tugged downward and the scaffolding collapses leaving behind what look like a soft-boiled egg.
+We see a similar type of float used in ocean kelp, and when the egg is reformed the oxygen floats either burst or are tugged downward and the gel scaffolding collapses leaving behind gel that resemble a soft-boiled egg.

-The memory is stored in the giant redwood the same as these eggs.
-This memory is not easily observable because it takes time.
+Gel memory is not easily observable because the process takes more time than many researchers are willing to spend and less time than typical funding sources are willing to allow.
 Fortunately with time-lapsed video we are beginning to see these hidden processes come to light.
-In this case, we discovered the egg formation time required four days of time-lapse.
+In this case, we discovered the egg gel reformation time required four days.
 We sought to arrest the formation process using a chemical (sodium bisulfate) simulating hypoxia at 1pH and we sought to speed up the process of formation by simply using a microwave oven.
-The chemical halted formation by rapidly removing oxygen before scaffolding could occur.
+The chemical halted formation by rapidly removing oxygen before the scaffolding process could begin.
 This is comparable to acid rain affecting biological systems in a lake.
 The halt process was immediate.
-Just to be sure; we observed the prevention of biological scaffolding over time.
+Just to be sure; we observed the prevention of biological scaffolding over time (four days).
 There was no movement.

-Can male and female fertility be affected by microwave radiation, we know it through anecdotes but we wanted to try to observe the process.
+Can male and female fertility be affected by microwave radiation?
+We know it through anecdotes but we wanted to try to observe and simulate the process.
 We believe so.
-While the result is not definitive we believe the result should encourage scientists to delve into microwave pH effects and specifically the biological mechanisms involved in possibly creating the fertility problem.
+While the result is not definitive or conclusive we believe the result should encourage scientists to delve into microwave pH effects and specifically the biological mechanisms involved in possibly creating the fertility problem.